elihunter173/website/content/notes/ncsu/4f/csc379/index.md

     the situation.
 Your goal is to maximize the utility function.
   * Rights: List of rights people have universally.
 You judge the ethics of a situation based on whether it respects or infringes on these rights.
-  * Virtues: You think about about what a virtuous person would do.
+  * Virtues: You think about what a virtuous person would do.

 Here are some frameworks for making decisions:
 * Consequentialist: Consider future effects.